vuejs/it.vuejs.org/src/api/index.md

 ### watch

-- **Type:** `Object`
+- **Tipo:** `Object`

 - **Details:**

   An object where keys are expressions to watch and values are the corresponding callbacks.
-The value can also be a string of a method name, or an Object that contains additional options.
+The value can also be a stringa of a method name, or an Object that contains additional options.
 The Vue instance will call `$watch()` for each entry in the object at instantiation.

-- **Example:**
+- **Esempio:**

   ``` js
   var vm = new Vue({